inmanta/inmanta-core/docs/administrators/logging.rst

 The following log-related options can be set in an Inmanta config file:

-* :inmanta.config:option:`logging.compiler`: determines the log config for the compiler
+* :inmanta.config:option:`logging.compiler`: determines the log config for the compiler.
 * :inmanta.config:option:`logging.server`: determines the log config for the server
 * :inmanta.config:option:`logging.scheduler`: determines the log config for the scheduler.
 This is always a template.